 - High Balance Point; Weight removed from grip and shaft for a higher balance point, which maintains traditional feel while promoting more speed through impact

 - Premium Miyazaki Shaft; The tour-proven, aftermarket Miyazaki B Asha shaft produces a mid-high trajectory with added speed

 The huge sweet spot of the Classic XL makes it extremely forgiving.
 The center of gravity also works to maximize accuracy.
 The variable face thickness also paves the way for enhanced ball speed and distance.
 Plus, it comes with an adjustable hosel too!

 - Some says it’s too light

-The most lightweight on our list is the X-Metal with a weight of 44g only.
-A light driver means you will be able to put the momentum into speeding up your swing rather than into lifting it.
+The X-Metal is the most lightweight on our list, with a weight of only 44 g.
+A light driver means you can put the momentum into speeding up your swing rather than into lifting it.
 And a faster swing allows for further distance too.